-Each rural hospital operations is dependent upon the local economy where it is located.
+Each rural hospital operation is dependent upon the local economy where it is located.
 A significant deterioration in that economy would negatively impact the demand for the hospital's services, as well as the ability of patients and other payers to pay for service as rendered.

 On June 1, 2018, we acquired certain assets related to our Jamestown Regional Medical Center.
 This hospital is 38 miles west of our Big South Fork Medical Center.
-On March 5, 2019, we acquired certain assets related to Jellico Community Hospital and CarePlus Center.
+On March 5, 2019, we acquired certain assets related to Jellico Community Hospital and CarePlus Clinic.
 Jellico Community Hospital was 33 miles east of our Big South Fork Medical Center and CarePlus is nearby in Kentucky.
 Although the Company believes the synergies of management and services in a close geographic location will create numerous efficiencies for the Company, it has exposed the Company to a much greater degree to the effects of the economy in that one area.
 The Company suspended operations at Jamestown Regional Medical Center in June 2019, as a result of the termination of its Medicare agreement.
 The Company plans to reopen the hospital upon securing adequate capital to do so.
-The reopening plans have also been disrupted by the COVID-19 pandemic and the timing of the reopening has been delayed and is now intended for mid-2021.
+The reopening plans have also been disrupted by the COVID-19 pandemic and the timing of the reopening has been delayed.
+It is now intended that the reopening process will be initiated within 18 months subject to securing adequate capital.
 On March 1, 2021, the Company closed Jellico Community Hospital after the City of Jellico issued a 30-day termination notice for the lease of the building.